 Approaches: In our lab we exploit the genetic tractability of Toxoplasma to address these questions.
 We use gene knockouts and knockins to assess the role of key loci in parasite biology.
 We use microarrays on both host and parasite transcripts to identify genetic networks that are manipulated by the parasite.
 We use comparative genomics and forward genetics to identify genes that are responsible for phenotypic differences in pathogenesis between strains.
 We use proteomics to identify previously uncharacterized proteins that Toxoplasma secretes into the host cell.
 Finally we use well-developed in vivo models to determine the impact of these genes on parasite virulence.

-- Elizabeth English, Graduate Student
+- Elizabeth English, Past Grad

 - Rachel Coombs, Graduate Student